dimaslanjaka12/dimaslanjaka12.github.io/source/_posts/0739aea6deebd0f13223cceaf6ebd5d0.md

 cover: http://www.larnr.com/wp-content/uploads/2015/05/resize-crop-1024x535.jpg
 ---

-<hr/> [THIS SITE IS MIRROR](https://www.webmanajemen.com) Skip to Full Contents <a href="https://www.webmanajemen.com/2017/05/how-to-resize-and-crop-image-to-fit.html" rel="follow" class="button" id="read-more">Read More</a> <hr/> How To Resize and Crop Image to fit Container div using CodeIgniter and jQuery - When we have a tendency to visit the gallery page of an internet site we primarily see there area unit varieties of image for a selected Resize and Crop Image to fit Container div using CodeIgniter and jQuery
+<hr/> [THIS SITE IS MIRROR](https://www.webmanajemen.com/2017/05/how-to-resize-and-crop-image-to-fit.html) || <a href="https://www.webmanajemen.com/2017/05/how-to-resize-and-crop-image-to-fit.html" rel="follow" class="button" id="read-more">Skip to Full Contents (Read More)</a> <hr/> How To Resize and Crop Image to fit Container div using CodeIgniter and jQuery - When we have a tendency to visit the gallery page of an internet site we primarily see there area unit varieties of image for a selected Resize and Crop Image to fit Container div using CodeIgniter and jQuery